syiin/sicp/sicp.md

   ###### Tue Sep 14 09:41:37 MYT 2021

   1. Remember that pairs are pairs of _pointers_, not actual values and that `car` and `cdr` dereference them
+  1. Proud of exercise 2.32.
+Using everything from the last 3 chapters to create a layer of abstraction over a queue item type and then using it to easily reason about the logic needed to implement a doubly linked list to solve it in O(1)